History of Zakynthos: Zakynthos Committee

 The beginning of the Greek War of Independence resulted in a number of land and naval victories.
-By the beginning of 1823, this led to the liberation of most of the Peloponnese, Attiki and Roumeli; although, there were significant reversals in Macedonia, Crete, Cyprus and the eastern Aegean.
-Gradually, towards the end of 1823, Greek revolutionary activity became fragmented.
+By 1823, this led to the liberation of most of the Peloponnese, Attiki and Roumeli; although, there were significant reversals in Macedonia, Crete, Cyprus and the eastern Aegean.
+By late 1823, Greek revolutionary activity became fragmented.
 However, the Greeks continued to withstand the periodic but uncoordinated Ottoman Turkish attacks.
 This led them to hiring Albanian-Muslim mercenaries to fight the Greeks.

-The First National Assembly was formed at Epidaurus on 20 November 1821.
+The First National Assembly was formed at Epidaurus in 1821.
 The Assembly drafted the first Greek Constitution and appointed the members of a Provisional Government including an executive and a legislative body, the Senate.
 The First National Assembly consisted almost exclusively of notables from the Peloponnese.
-A delayed Second National Assembly was held in April 1823.
+A delayed Second National Assembly was held in 1823.
 The Senate in practice had little significance but was now led by the President, Ioannis Orlandos.
 Certain influential interests in the previous government and military leaders such as Theodoros Kolokotronis felt marginalized from the new Provisional Government.
 Furthermore, many distinct centres of power had developed in the Peloponnese.
 To appease them, the Senate proposed that Kolokotronis become a member of the Executive and Vice President of the Senate.
 Kolokotronis accepted but his supporters caused a serious rift when they prevented Mavrokordatos, who had been elected President of the Senate after the resignation of Orlandos, from assuming his position.
 There were now two opposing camps – those supporting the Executive and essentially Kolokotronis and those supporting the Senate.